 After a year of formal introductions, Asian elephants Asha and Chandra are still waiting for some private time with the bull elephant they traveled 90 miles to see.

-Since Asha and Chandra were paired with Sneezy, Connolly and other zoo staff members have been waiting for the right moment to try to put the elephants together.
+The right momentSince Asha and Chandra were paired with Sneezy, Connolly and other zoo staff members have been waiting for the right moment to try to put the elephants together.
 The females’ blood is drawn at least weekly and checked for hormones.